 Homeschooling allows you the freedom as well as the opportunities, to make academics, socialization, and everything life has to offer a richer experience by far.
 And you’re going to be glad you made that decision someday.

-If you have concerns about starting into your child’s high school homeschool career, one of the best moves you can make is to attend a Great Homeschool Convention.
-You’ll gain extensive knowledge from listening to our many speakers, attending valuable workshops, and visiting the vendors who are there to offer curriculum, resources and, most importantly, advice on what’s ahead.
+If you have concerns about starting homeschooling into your child’s high school homeschool career, one of the best moves you can make is to attend a Great Homeschool Convention.
+You’ll gain extensive knowledge from listening to our many speakers, attending valuable workshops, and visiting the vendors who are there to offer curriculum, resources, and, most importantly, advice on what’s ahead.

 You should be able to attend the Great Homeschool Convention nearest you.
 If you have far to travel, you’ll be pleased to find that we offer hotel discounts, military discounts, and free admission for our active clergy members, all intended to make your visit with us a little nicer.

 To find the convention location nearest you, CLICK HERE.

 To register now, CLICK HERE.

 And remember, Great Homeschool Conventions are: Equipping… Encouraging… FUN!